Restricting a page

 Adding page restrictions

 1. First, visit the "Pages" section of the Admin Control Panel.

 2. Find the page you would like to place a restriction on, and click on the white "None" button found under the "Restrictions" column.

-3. Add any "Allowed" and "Blocked" restrictions as needed.
-It is important to remember that any blocks will override an allow.
-For example, if you block renters from viewing a page, but allow board members, if one of the board members is a renter they will be blocked from viewing that page.
+3. Add "Allowed" and "Exceptions" restrictions as needed.
+Please keep in mind that those included in the "Exceptions" sections will be blocked from viewing the page and is the exception to those included in the "Allowed" section.
+For example, if you block renters (add them to the "Exceptions" section) from viewing a page, but allow board members, if one of the board members is a renter they will be blocked from viewing that page.

 Why can you not restrict folders?

-Since folders themselves do not contain any content (instead, they group similar pages together in the menu structure for organization purposes), you cannot add restrictions to folders.
+Since folders themselves do not contain any content (instead, they are used for grouping together similar pages in the sidebar menu), you cannot add restrictions to folders.
 This also helps reduce any uncertainty on how potentially conflicting restrictions would be applied if you set different restrictions on a folder and on a page within that folder.